-Animation Framework #
+Animation Framework

-Movement vs Animation #
+Movement vs Animation

 In Unreal Engine, your character is technically represented by a capsule component.
 Creating inputs that cause your capsule to move through your game world is only a small part of a locomotion system.

-Architecture #
+Architecture

 Content/Hyper/Core/Locomotion

-The implementation of logic and general functionality can be found under:
+Runtime logic and general functionality are under:

 Content/Locomotion

-Extended Movement Component #
+Extended Movement Component

-- Enables the Advanced locomotion System
+- Advanced locomotion support

-- Includes Dodging
+- Includes dodging.

 - Latent montage handling

-- Camera Management
+- Camera management.

-- Using the Enhanced Input system
+- Enhanced Input support.

 - Vaulting